Top DIY Chicken Nesting Box Ideas

 Reading Time: 7 minutes

 As more people turn to raising chickens for eggs or meat, most of them want to save money in keeping with their desire for self-sustaining living.
-One option is to upcycle materials from around the farm into chicken nesting boxes.
+One option is to upcycle materials from around the farm into creative and surprising chicken nesting boxes.

 Purpose of Chicken Nesting Boxes